 Yorktown Victory Center

-The Yorktown Victory Center, a museum of the American Revolution, chronicles America's evolution from colonial status to nationhood through a unique blend of timeline, film, thematic exhibits and outdoor living history.
-Outdoors, visitors can explore a re-created Continental Army encampment, where historical interpreters describe and depict daily life of American soldiers at the end of the war.
-A re-created 1780s farm, complete with a house, kitchen, tobacco barn, crop fields, and herb and vegetable garden, shows how many Americans lived in the decade following the Revolutionary War.
-The Yorktown Victory Center continues to welcome visitors as it undergoes a transformation over the next few years into the American Revolution Museum at Yorktown.
+chronicles America's evolution from colonial status to nationhood through a Revolutionary War timeline, films and outdoor living history.
+Outdoors, visitors can explore re-creations of a Continental Army encampment, where historical interpreters describe and depict daily life of American soldiers at the end of the war, and a Revolution-era farm, complete with a house, kitchen, tobacco barn, crop field, and herb and vegetable garden.
+The Yorktown Victory Center continues to welcome visitors as it undergoes a transformation over the next few years into the American Revolution

 Tickets and Packages